micheleangioni/support/README.md

 ## Configuration

 Support does not need any configuration to work.
-However, you may publish the configuration file through the artisan command `php artisan config:publish michele-angioni/support`.
+However, you may publish the configuration file through the artisan command `php artisan vendor:publish` that will add a ma_support.php file in your config directory.

-You can than edit the config.php file in your `app/config/packages/michele-angioni/support` directory to customize Support behaviour.
+You can then edit this file to customize Support behaviour.

+In order to access to the file keys in your code, you can use `config('ma_support.key')`, where key is one of the file keys.

 ## Repositories Usage